 The Funds may invest in convertible securities.
 A convertible security is a preferred stock, warrant or other security that may be converted or exchanged for a prescribed amount of common stock or other security of the same or a different issuer or into cash within a particular period of time at a specified price or formula.
 A convertible security generally entitles the holder to receive the dividend or interest until the convertible security matures or is redeemed, converted or exchanged.
 Before conversion, convertible securities generally have characteristics similar to both fixed income and equity securities.
-Although to a lesser extent than with fixed income securities generally, the market value of convertible securities tends to decline as interest rates increase and, convertible securities tends to vary with fluctuations in the market value of the underlying common stocks and, therefore, also will react to variations in the general market for equity securities.
-A significant feature of convertible securities is that as the market price of the underlying common stock declines to the same extent as the underlying common stock.
+Although to a lesser extent than with fixed income securities generally, the market value of convertible securities tends to decline as interest rates increase and, conversely, tends to increase as interest rates decline.
+In addition, because of the conversion feature, the market value of convertible securities tends to vary with fluctuations in the market value of the underlying common stocks and, therefore, also will react to variations in the general market for equity securities.
+A significant feature of convertible securities is that as the market price of the underlying common stock declines, convertible securities tend to trade increasingly on a yield basis, and so they may not experience market value declines to the same extent as the underlying common stock.
 When the market price of the underlying common stock increases, the prices of the convertible securities tend to rise as a reflection of the value of the underlying common stock.
 While no securities investments are without risk, investments in convertible securities generally entail less risk than investments in common stock of the same issuer.